mixcloud/django-experiments/README.rst

     #Auto-create experiment if doesn't exist
     EXPERIMENTS_AUTO_CREATE = True

-    #Auto-create gargoyle switch if switch doesn't exist when added to experiment
+    #Auto-create waffle flag if switch doesn't exist when added to experiment
     EXPERIMENTS_SWITCH_AUTO_CREATE = True

-    #Auto-delete gargoyle switch that the experiment is linked to on experiment deletion
+    #Auto-delete waffle flag that the experiment is linked to on experiment deletion
     EXPERIMENTS_SWITCH_AUTO_DELETE = True

-    #Naming scheme for gargoyle switch name if auto-creating
+    #Naming scheme for waffle flag name if auto-creating
     EXPERIMENTS_SWITCH_LABEL = "Experiment: %s"

     #Toggle whether the framework should verify user is human.
 Be careful.